hastearcade/haste-sdk/README.md

 ### Installation

 Once you have Node.js and NVM installed you can run the following commands to test haste-sdk.
+For dependency management and management of the monorepo, the repository is utilizing `pnpm`.

+`npm install -g pnpm`

-`npm install commitizen -D -g`
+`pnpm install commitizen -D -g`

 `git clone git@github.com:playhaste/haste-sdk.git`